-Depending on what course you are on you will attend either a LifeSkills/Progressions UK centre as your main place of study up to 4 days per week or with an employer, up to 4 days per week and day release at a LifeSkills/Progressions UK centre.
+Depending on what course you choose you will attend either a LifeSkills/Progressions UK centre as your main place of study for up to 4 days per week or you may be with an employer for up to 4 days per week and attend day release at a LifeSkills/Progressions UK centre.

 Is it work based learning?

 Yes, all of our courses are about developing your work based skills either in a LifeSkills/Progressions UK training centre or work placement.